 The fourth and last element is the social system in which the innovation gets adopted.
-The social system in this thesis refers in the first place to the municipality of Utrecht, as the second research question is about the role of SSC in Utrecht.
-On the basis of the lessons drawn from this case a further exploration on the potential role of V2G systems can be made, in which the social system refers more to the Netherlands as a nation.
+The social system in this thesis refers in the first place to the municipality of Utrecht, as the second research question is about the role of SSC in the municipality of Utrecht.
+On the basis of the answer to this question implications can be made about the potential role of V2G systems within the wider frame of the energy transition.